DikaHaryadi/Kiddo/README.md

 This application is built using:

-- [Flutter](https://flutter.dev/) - Kiddo is built using 100% Flutter Framework!
+- [Flutter](https://flutter.dev/) - KiddieLearn is built using 100% Flutter Framework!

 ## Requirement
 - Flutter 3.16.9